joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 In SQL, [primary
 keys](http://dev.mysql.com/doc/refman/5.5/en/optimizing-primary-keys.html)
+also act as indices on a table.
+The reason for this is that SQL needs an efficent way to tell if a new row is a duplicate.
+Keeping an index allows for this test very efficiently.

-also perform as indicies on a table.
-This makes sense when you realize that a primary key constrains duplicate rows from being inserted into a row, which requires quickly looking for duplicate rows.
-Although the columns in a primary key are dictated by teh logical correctness of a table, it is good to think about the best order to place the columns based on the queries which you plan to run and the cardianity of the columns.
+The primary key should be picked based on the logical correctness of a table.
+But it is good to order columns in the index based on the queries which are most common.

 # Indexing on Inequalities

-Indexing on inequalities requires a somewhat different logic than equality indexing.
+Indexing on inequalities is somewhat different.
 For example, supposed we wanted to find all people with first name Alex born after 1967.
-We would run the
-query:
+The query is:

 ```sql
 SELECT *